ElamanGOD/newbzfar/README.md

 # NewBzfar
-A web site for computer science teacher Boris Zelenov at Nazaerbayev Intellectual School with features as:
+A web site for computer science teacher Boris Zelenov at Nazarbayev Intellectual School with features as:
 1. Registration/Authorization process
 2. Uploading/Searching/Moderating by admins of materials
 3. Give/Remove moderator permissions from users